 Below follows a more detailed breakdown of the Sengoku Period from start to finish.

-In 1338, Ashikaga Takauji seized control of Kyoto from the emperor of Japan and declared himself the shogun (a position comparable to a generalissimo, effectively a military ruler).
+In 1338, Ashikaga Takauji seized control of Kyoto from the emperor of Japan and declared himself the shogun (roughly meaning "general", the position was comparable to a generalissimo, effectively a military ruler).
 This establishment of the Ashikaga shogunate marks the beginning of the Muromachi period of Japanese history,* so named because the new Ashikaga government was established in the Muromachi district of Kyoto.

 The early Muromachi Period's strongest political figure was by far Ashikaga Yoshimitsu (1358-1408), the third shogun in line.
 Yoshimitsu established trade relations with China, ended the warring between the rival Northern and Southern Imperial Courts, was a great patron of the arts, and gave the feudal landlords - the daimyō - greater control over their lands.
 Unfortunately, Yoshimitsu's successors gradually became weaker and weaker, further decentralizing the government's power and placing more power in the hands of the daimyō.

 All of this gave pretext to the Sengoku Period, which is traditionally marked as beginning with the Ōnin War (1467-1477).
 The Ōnin War began as a relatively local conflict over the succession of the Ashikaga shogunate which escalated into a decade-long war between rivaling warlords vying to control the shogunate.
 In the end, Kyoto was left practically burned to the ground and the Ashikaga shogunate held power in name only.
 For many years after, rivaling daimyō would fight for control of the puppet government - although by this point, controlling the court meant very little anyway, as virtually all actual power had been fractured among the many daimyō across Japan.